Pacific Western Airlines Flight 501

+Background

+Aircraft

+The aircraft involved was a 3 year old Boeing 737-275 registered as C-GQPW.
+It had 7,447 flight hours with the manufacturing number 22265/775.
+The aircraft was also equipped with two Pratt & Whitney JT8D-9A engines.

-Accident description
+Accident

-The Boeing 737, registered C-GQPW, taxied from the gate at Calgary International Airport at 7:35 AM and proceeded to take off on runway 34, carrying five crew members and 114 passengers.
+Flight 501 began taxing from the gate at Calgary International Airport at 7:35 AM and proceeded to take off on runway 34, carrying five crew members and 114 passengers.
 At 7:42 AM, a loud popping sound was heard 20 seconds into the takeoff run.
 The aircraft began to vibrate and veer to the left, and a fire broke out in the rear of the aircraft.
 The pilot, Stan Fleming, managed to abort the take-off.

 An emergency evacuation was ordered as the fire spread throughout the aircraft.
 Five people were seriously injured and 22 suffered minor injuries, but no one was killed.
 The aircraft was destroyed by the fire.

+Cause

 The Canadian Aviation Safety Board (CASB) determined that an uncontained failure of the left engine thirteenth stage compressor disc had occurred.
 Debris from the engine punctured a fuel cell, resulting in the fire.
 The disc failure was the result of fatigue cracking.
-The fire was attributed to a faulty compressor disc that blew apart, rupturing the fuel tanks.
-This incident was similar to the cause of the British Airtours Flight 28M disaster that claimed 55 lives in 1985.
+This incident was similar to the cause of the British Airtours Flight 28M disaster that claimed 55 lives the following year on August 22, 1985.